balena-io-experimental/plate-recognizer/README.md

 ## Supported hardware

 This project is developed for Raspberry Pi 4.
-Other hardware may be compatible, but is untested.
+Other Pi hardware (such as the 3B+) may be compatible, but is untested.

 ## Setup and configuration